-It is unfortunately to diagnose as a diabetic and thereafter, he/she has to live with this condition to rest of their lifetime.
-However, the good thing is by managing the blood-glucose level near normal the risk or complication of the diabetes can lower or even eliminate it.
+Diagnose as diabetes is unfortunate!
+After that, he/she has to live with this condition to the rest of their lifetime.
+However, the good thing is by managing the blood-glucose level near normal the risk or complication of diabetes can lower or even eliminate it.

-Every diabetes type 1 is in need of any form of insulin therapy for the rest of their life.
-It is because of the damage to the cells responsible for the production of insulin in the pancreas and is unable to generate insulin hormone anymore.
+Diabetes type 1 requires any form of insulin therapy for the rest of their life.
+It is because of the damage to the pancreatic cells responsible for the production of insulin and is unable to produce insulin.

-In diabetes type 2, high blood-glucose level is due to the body cells that are become resistance to insulin (lose sensitivity to insulin) or low level of insulin secretion than actual requirement.
-Most of the type 2 diabetes needs medication but often some keep their blood-glucose level near normal just with proper diet and regular exercising.
+In diabetes type 2, hh blood-glucose level is due to the body cells that a become resistance to insulin (lose sensitivity to insulin) or low level of insulin secretion than the actual requirement.
+Most of the type 2 diabetes need medication, but often some keep their blood-glucose level near-normal just with proper diet and regular exercising.

-The characteristic nature of diabetes type 2 is that the body’s cells almost stop or limit its responds to insulin in this glucose absorption role.
-Based on the many studies it is understandable that a large amount of fats in the abdominal region around the organs may produce insulin resistance.
-Thus losing even small amount of these fats seems to reduce the insulin resistance.
+The inherent nature of diabetes type 2 is that the body’s cells almost stop or limit its response to insulin in this glucose absorption role.
+Based on the many studies, it is understandable that a large amount of fats in the abdominal region around the organs may produce insulin resistance.
+Thus losing even a small amount of these fats seems to reduce the insulin resistance.
 However, of course, it is not always the case.
-In addition, even after so many studies there is no clear-cut answer for why there is a huge variation from one patient to another.
-Some type 2 diabetes has the only slight high glucose level; on the other hand, some rather have more completely out of control.
-Much research is under way experimenting to make sense for this huge variation.
+Even after many studies, there is no clear answer why there is a massive variation from one patient to another.
+Some type 2 diabetes has the only slight high glucose level; on the other hand, some rather have more entirely out of control.
+Much research is underway experimenting with making sense for this considerable variation.

 Exercise generally helps the muscle cells to absorb the glucose more effectively.
-Therefore, if you are pre-diabetes or borderline type 2 diabetic, then it might be possible to get back to something close to normal blood-glucose.
-You can achieve this with regular exercise, proper food and by losing enough weight to reduce the fat in and around the abdominal organ.
+Therefore, if you are pre-diabetes or borderline type 2 diabetic, then it might be possible to get back to something close to healthy blood glucose.
+You can achieve this with regular exercise, proper food, and by losing enough weight to reduce the fat in and around the abdominal organ.

-If your diabetes is not very severe, then with proper diet and insistent exercise, it might be possible to get back to something close to normal.
-However, the underlying diabetes condition remains.
-Still, it is impossible to reach exact normal no matter what you do, and if you gain weight or stop exercising or stop eating right then high blood-glucose is likely to come back.
+If your diabetes is not very severe, then with proper diet and continuous exercise, it might be possible to get back to something close to normal.
+Still, the underlying diabetes condition remains.
+However, if you gain weight or stop exercising or stop eating right, then, high blood-glucose is likely to come back.